Skip to content

 ingress: "{{ .Values.prefix }}"

-permission: "admin" # only allow admin users access to this iFrame app
+permission: "admin" # only admin users can access this iFrame

 Bundles